mylonasc/mylonasc.github.io/_posts/2019-02-10-neopixels.md

 # Construction/inspiration
 I was mostly inspired (and educated about the project) by [Great Scott](https://www.youtube.com/watch?v=D_QBlFIQk-o) that did the same with an arduino.
-I used directly an ESP32 because I wanted to be able to refresh the thingy wirelessly.
-I aslo have a single arduino and I wanted this to be a permanent installation in my room.
+I used directly an ESP32 because I wanted to be able to refresh the screen wirelessly.
+I also have a single arduino for experimentation and I wanted this to be a permanent installation in my room.

 ## Components

-* The LED strip of course
+* The LED strip (ordered from Ali-express)
-* a beefy power supply (mine is 4 amps!).
-The LEDs draw quite some current when they are lit.
+* a strong power supply (4 amps).
+The LEDs draw quite some current when they are fully lit.
-* beach wood for support
+* Beach wood for support
-* a thick while acrylic sheet (I found that on the street actually - that was nice since it's not very cheap!)
+* a thick while acrylic sheet (I found that on the street actually - that was nice since it's not cheap!)
-* carton (that is to separate the LEDs so they have a "pixel-like" definition.
+* carton (that is to separate the LEDs so they have a "pixel-like" definition when lit.
 * ESP32 to control the LEDs and interface with Wifi.

 ### Tips:
-you might have to put some supply in parallel - the LEDs have quite some resistance and leds closer to the end of long chains may end up with lower current and innacurate/faded colors.
+you might have to put some supply in parallel - the LEDs have quite some resistance and LEDs closer to the end of long chains may end up with lower current and inaccurate/faded colors.
+Maybe have a look at [this video](https://youtu.be/Ew0HmLy_Td8?t=417) to better understand what I'm talking about.

 In my [github repo]( https://github.com/mylonasc/esp32wirelessledmatrix) you can find a version of the code I used plus a python script I made to control it.

 The way the remote control works, is that I send REST requests containing serially encoded in the text the values for all the LEDs.
-If you think what I should have done to do this first it will be easier to read my code!
+If you think what I should have done to do this first it will be easier to read my code.
 In any case, drop me an email at mylonas.charilaos@gmail.com in case you are interested in adapting it - I'd be happy to help!

 Here are some fotos of the construction.
 I had to clamp the board to sth so I can saw it:
 ![construction 1 ](/img/construction1.jpg)